Jerrydotpy/EpikCordGuide/docs/gettingstarted/creatingbot.md

 ---
-description: Learn how to make a Discord bot with Pycord using the Pycord Library!
+description: Learn how to make a Discord bot with EpikCord using the EpikCord.py Library!
 authors: Epikcord.py
 ---